ckclassrooms/final-project-proposal-scattertv/README.md

     Add a .env file to the root folder of the repository.

-    Create a new key value pair in the following format REACT_APP_TMDBKEY=APIKEYHERE
+    Create a new key value pair in the following format NEXT_PUBLIC_TMDB=APIKEYHERE

     npm run build to create a build file

     or npm start to run the application in a dev enviorment

-Current Issues with MVP
+Current Build

-    Sometimes the show information will not appear correctly on the graph.
-In order to circumvent this, search for the same show again to update the data properly
+    Graph show ratings using TMDB API and ChartJS Supports Google SSO login with OAuth
+    Custom user profiles where users can add their own shows and track them Analytical data which shows how many users viewed the show on ScatterTV and how many have added the show to their account

+Tech Used
+    NextJS/ReactJS for Incremental Static Generation of individual show paths, loading of the top 100 path as a static page on initial build, and Components
+    Firebase for storing graph analytical data, user profiles, and shows that users have added to their account Netlify for hosting/deployment

 Overview